Ink/ThatCloud/README.md

 ThatCloud
 =========

-ThatCloud is an open-source iOS application that helps you Get Work Done.
+ThatCloud is an open-source iOS application built by [Ink](www.inkmobility.com) that helps you Get Work Done.
 No more saving work until you get back to your desk - with ThatCloud, you can get it done on the go.

 ThatCloud integrates with all of your favorites sources of content, from Dropbox and Box to Gmail attachments and Instagram photos.
 By offering a single place for you to access, view, and work with all of your content, ThatCloud helps simplify your workflow and enhances your iPad productivity.